damianhakert/damianhakert.github.io/source/posts/2016-08-22-announcing-the-gitlab-issue-board.html.md

   <iframe src="https://www.youtube.com/embed/UWsJ8tkHAa8" frameborder="0" allowfullscreen="true"> </iframe>
 </figure>

-## Join our webcast on August 25
+## Join our webcast

-On August 25th, we’ll be hosting a webinar to discuss and demo the Issue Board and all of the other great features in GitLab 8.11.
+On September 1st, we’ll be hosting a webinar to discuss and demo the Issue Board and all of the other great features in GitLab 8.11.
 [Register here][webcast].

 <!-- identifiers -->